 While the handling of write-in votes appears to have no effect, unrecorded votes are significantly less common in Nevada, the only state with a "None of These Candidates" ballot line in the 2002 election for governor.
-Based on the regression model, the "None of These Candidates" ballot feature reduces the expected number of unrecorded votes by 45 percent, even after controlling for other factors.
+Based on the regression model, the "None of These Candidates" ballot feature reduces the expected number of unrecorded votes by 46 percent, even after controlling for other factors.
+Nevada produced an unrecorded vote rate (1.8%) below the national average (2.0%) in 2002, even though Nevada featured one of the least competitive gubernatorial races in the country.
 Finally, as expected, unrecorded votes are less common in states with more competitive contests for governor.
 Increasing the four-category competition variable by one unit reduces the expected number of unrecorded votes in a county by 16 percent.

 The estimates in Table 3 reveal substantial voting technology effects as well.

-Confirming other studies, Votomatic punch card balloting produces higher rates of unrecorded votes than any other voting method in the 2002 gubernatorial elections.
-Based on the model estimates, Votomatic punch card balloting increases the expected number of unrecorded votes by 64 percent over a county with central-count optical scan balloting.
-In 2002, Datavote punch cards are also associated with higher rates of unrecorded votes.
+Confirming other studies, Votomatic punch card balloting produced higher rates of unrecorded votes than any other voting method in the 2002 gubernatorial elections.

+Based on the model estimates, Votomatic punch card balloting increases the expected number of unrecorded votes by 58 percent over a county with central-count optical scan balloting.
 The results suggest that counties replacing punch card balloting with optical scan ballots counted centrally can expect to reduce the frequency of unrecorded votes.

-However, the results also indicate that paper ballots and lever machines perform no worse than central-count optical scan systems.
+However, the results also indicate that paper ballots, lever machines, and Datavote punch cards perform no worse than central-count optical scan systems.

-Among "new" voting technologies, touch-screen DREs perform the best in the 2002 gubernatorial elections while full-face DREs perform the worst.
-Touch-screen DREs reduce the expected number of unrecorded votes by 38 percent when compared to central-count optical scan systems.
-A Wald test also reveals that unrecorded votes are significantly less common in counties using touch-screen DRE's than in counties using precinct-count optical scan methods.

-However, older full-face DREs actually perform worse than many voting methods, including paper ballots and lever machines.
-Older DREs only perform better than Votomatic punch cards.
-Counties with older DREs have an expected number of unrecorded votes 20 percent higher than counties with central-count optical scan systems.
-Whether it is the interface (push-button versus touch-screen), the ballot format (full-facing versus scrolling), or something else, newer versions of electronic voting machines clearly produce lower levels of unrecorded votes than older electronic voting machines.
+Among "new" voting technologies, touch-screen DREs perform best in the 2002 gubernatorial elections while full-face DREs perform the worst.
+Touch-screen DREs reduce the expected number of unrecorded votes by 41 percent when compared to central-count optical scan systems.
+12 However, older full-face DREs actually perform worse than some voting methods, including lever machines.
+Older DREs only perform statistically better than Votomatic punch cards.
+Counties with older DREs have an expected number of unrecorded votes 19 percent higher than counties with central-count optical scan systems.
+Whether it is the interface (push-button versus touch-screen), the ballot format (full-facing versus scrolling), or something else, the newer generation of electronic voting machines clearly produces lower levels of unrecorded votes than older electronic voting machines.

 As expected, the results in Table 3 also indicate that precinct-count optical scan systems produce lower rates of unrecorded votes than central-count systems.
-The error-correction feature in precinct-count systems seems to help reduce the number of unrecorded votes.
+Wald tests indicate that precinct-count optical scan systems perform better than every other method except touch-screen electronic machines.
+The error-correction feature in precinct-count systems clearly seems to help reduce the number of unrecorded votes.

-Finally, demographic variables are not closely associated with unrecorded votes in the 2002 gubernatorial elections.
+Finally, demographic variables overall are not very closely associated with unrecorded votes in the 2002 gubernatorial elections.
 Race, ethnicity, and age are the demographic variables with statistically significant effects on unrecorded votes.

-These effects are consistent with previous research.
-Unrecorded votes are more common in counties with large percentages of black, Hispanic, or elderly voters.
+Unrecorded votes are more common in counties with larger percentages of black,